Authress-Engineering/openapi-resolver.js/.github/ISSUE_TEMPLATE/Bug_report.md

   Before you submit, please read the following:

-  If you're here to report a security issue, please STOP writing an issue and contact us at security@rhosys.ch instead!
+  If you're here to report a security issue, please STOP writing an issue and contact us at security@authress.io instead!

   Search open/closed issues before submitting!